-NEW YORK, March 5, 2020 -- DHI Group, Inc. (NYSE: DHX) announced today that Dice, its leading career hub for technology professionals, has released their Gender Pay Gap in Tech report just days before 2020’s International Women’s Day.
+NEW YORK, March 5, 2020 -- /PRNewswire / -- DHI Group, Inc. (NYSE: DHX) announced today that Dice, its leading career hub for technology professionals, has released their Gender Pay Gap in Tech report just days before 2020’s International Women’s Day.

 Women in technology are paid less and receive less of their desired benefits than their male counterparts, even when controlling for education, experience, occupation and location.
 Dice’s report explores unequal pay in the tech industry, satisfaction levels and benefits that matter most by gender, and what tech employers can do to bridge the gap.